gitlabform/gitlabform/README.md

 ### Limitations

-Some of the app features are limited because of the GitLab issues/bugs.
-Please upvote these issues/bugs if they affect you:
+Some of the app features are limited because of the GitLab API issues.
+[Here is the list of them](https://github.com/egnyte/gitlabform/issues?q=is%3Aissue+is%3Aopen+label%3A%22gitlab+issue%22).
+Please check the links to the GitLab issue(s) in their comments and please upvote them if they are affecting you.
+Note that these issues/bugs affect all the apps using GitLab API, not just GitLabForm.

-* (none as of now but we leave this section as a placeholder for future use)

-Note that these issues/bugs affect all the apps using GitLab API.

 ## Requirements